formal-land/formal.land/docs/tools/rocq-of-ocaml/cookbook.md

   module IdSet : Set.S with type elt = Id.t
 end
 ```
 Here the signature of `Id` is anonymous and nested in the signature `TitleWithId`.
-By default, `coq-of-ocaml` will try to prefix all the fields of the sub-module `Id` by `Id_` and flatten these fields into the fields of `TitleWithId`:
+By default, `rocq-of-ocaml` will try to prefix all the fields of the sub-module `Id` by `Id_` and flatten these fields into the fields of `TitleWithId`:
 ```coq
 Module TitleWithId.
   Record signature {Id_t IdSet_t : Set} : Set := {